Bdegraaf1234/FabLab/README.md

 * Weiwei Peng - Experimental method development

 ## Acknowledgements
-* All credited individuals are part of the group ["Biomolecular Mass Spectrometry and Proteomics"](https://www.uu.nl/en/research/biomolecular-mass-spectrometry-and-proteomics) ([or here](https://www.hecklab.com/biomolecular-mass-spectrometry-and-proteomics/)) at the [university of Utrecht](https://www.uu.nl/)
+* All credited individuals are part of the group ["Biomolecular Mass Spectrometry and Proteomics"](https://www.uu.nl/en/research/biomolecular-mass-spectrometry-and-proteomics) ([or here](https://www.hecklab.com/biomolecular-mass-spectrometry-and-proteomics/)) at the [Utrecht University](https://www.uu.nl/)

 ## Dependencies
-- Fablab is built on the Hecklib MS Data analysis packages.
+- FabLab is built on the Hecklib MS Data analysis packages.
 These packages are precompiled into a single nuget dependency for direct consumption, located in the ```nuget/``` folder.

 ## License
 GPLV2 License (see LICENSE.md)